Hagia Sophia, Istanbul Turkey

 Mary with Jesus, Mosaic Over Side Entrance

 I took several fisheye photos of the interior.
-Note that about a quarter of the space was occupied by a massive scaffold for some kind of restoration or maintenance.
+Note that about a quarter of the space was occupied by a massive scaffold for ongoing restoration and maintenance.

 Fisheye View